-These discolorations are the result of soot that has escaped and built up around the crack.
+These cracks are often easier to diagnose by looking for discoloration in the surrounding metal, which is the result of soot that has escaped and built up around the crack.

-Thus any inexplicable dark spots may indicate an area where gases are escaping from the heat exchanger.
+Any inexplicable dark spots may indicate an area where gases are escaping from the heat exchanger.

-Odd Furnace Flame Behavior
+3. Odd Furnace Flame Behavior

 A cracked heat exchanger allows the combustion air from inside your furnace to mix with the air being sent up into your home.

 As these two streams of air come together, they can cause inexplicable changes in the behavior of your furnace flame.

 We cover Blaine, Bloomington, Brooklyn Park, Eagan, Edina, Hastings, Maplewood, Minneapolis, Minnetonka, Roseville, North Saint Paul, Saint Paul, Saint Paul Park, South Saint Paul, Stillwater, West Lakeland, West Saint Paul, White Bear Lake, Woodbury, and many more locations.